Hlora1337/fortran-training/README.md

 Played with loops a bit, pretty useless things like printing what you write until it's == 0, and until it's / 7 = 0 or / 13 == 0

 Made guessing game, it's pretty fun for me, yeah ^_^

+17.01.2026

+At 15th of January wrote Euclidal algortithm, Fibonacci algorithm and reverse number converter in Fortran, practicing iterative way of writing.